pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // and reserved before the Pod is allowed to start.
 The resources
    // will be made available to those containers which reference them
    // by name.
+   //
+   // At most 32 entries are allowed.
    ResourceClaims []PodResourceClaim
    ...
 }